kelseymara/Book-List-App/README.md

 - Delete books from the list
 - Display the current list of books in alphabetical order

-This project was originally created during an Introductory Java Programming class as a learning project to understand the basics of Java programming and GUI development.
-While working on this, I only had **some snippets of the old code**, so I recreated parts of the project and filled in gaps based on memory and simple research.
-As a result, the functionality is simplified compared to the original project.
+This project was originally created during an Introductory Java Programming class to explore the fundamentals of Java programming and GUI development.
+Unfortunately, I didn’t save the complete original project, but I rediscovered some snippets of the code while going through my files years later.
+I recreated parts of the project using those snippets and filled in the gaps based on memory and some basic research.
+As a result, the functionality has been simplified compared to the original version.

 The application is designed for **students who need a simple way to organize books**—whether for school, personal reading, or managing book collections.